 Setting up large storage space (possibly Network Attached Storage) and using Sync to pull in files from all client locations as a central backup tool.
 Sync would be set up to watch live share folders and synchronize in a read-only pattern back to the NAS device.

 3. Personal data multi backup

 By placing Sync on every computer possible and designating a folder for your data, this might effectively distribute backups to multiple places and protect you from hardware failure.
 Use this scenario on all family member’s computers and create a multi-computer backup system that protects everyone’s data, all the time.

 That awesome batch of sunset photos is growing and you’d like to show everyone that wants to see them.
 You don’t want to email each file out as you add them and want something more automatic.
 Share the folder’s Sync read-only key with friends (and on Twitter) and let anyone who’s interested keep up-to-date as you add new content.

 5. Creating a dead drop

 I can’t recall where I saw this, but the idea that a location would be available to anyone to add or remove anything in public is a really compelling social experiment.
 I would expect to see more of this (and various public shares of data) more often in the future.

-Bittorrent Sync is currently in public beta.
-Bittorrent intends to monetize Sync by offering enterprise-level features.
+BitTorrent Sync is currently in a public beta.
+BitTorrent intends to monetize Sync by offering enterprise-level features.